Chrome privacy settings on Android: Tight level

 What for: To avoid exposing your contact information in case of a leak.

-Chrome can remember your address, place of work, phone number, and other contact details.
+The browser can remember your address, place of work, phone number, and other contact details.
 These are used for autofill on websites and in apps — for instance, when planning routes in Google Maps.
-If you turn on sync, Google servers will store your contact information, which reduces security and privacy, as it increases the risk of data leak.
-You can improve your privacy by deleting this information from Chrome:
+If you turn on sync, Google servers will store your contact information, which increases the risk of data leak.
+Delete this information from Chrome:

 1. Tap the three dots in the upper right corner of the screen;